 Considering the development and idealization of the modern systematic survey (section 2) led me to explore the earlier ideals and practices of mapping in eighteenth-century Europe.
 Originally (after 1990) I sought to explore this in terms of “Enlightenment science” generally and in North America more particularly.
-Since 2000, I have been more interested in exploring “Enlightenment” ideals in the context of “public” discourse (what some people have called “print culture,” although I find this a remarkably unhelpful term when dealing with the intersections of manuscript and print circulation).
+Starting in 2000, I sought to explore “Enlightenment” ideals in the context of “public” discourse (what some people have called “print culture,” although I find this a remarkably unhelpful term when dealing with the intersections of manuscript and print circulation).
 By 2018, this interest had been subsumed into my general concern for mapping processes (section 4).

 “Cartographic Confusion and Nationalism: The Meridian of Washington, DC, in the Early 19th Century.”
 Mapline: Newsletter of the Hermon Dunlap Smith Center for the History of Cartography at The Newberry Library, nos.
 69–70 (Spring/Summer 1993): 4–8.

 “Cartographic Culture and Nationalism in the Early United States: Benjamin Vaughan and the Choice for a Prime Meridian, 1811.”
 Journal of Historical Geography 20, no. 4 (1994): 384–95. [pr]